 - Ability to set the options and controls on the active child preferences page or all pages back to their defaults.

-Also, if you have a managed content server, you can formally release your Altium NEXUS Preferences into a target Item (and revision thereof) in that server.
+Also, when you have a connected Workspace, you can formally release your Altium NEXUS Preferences into a target Item (and revision thereof) in that Workspace.
 Once the preferences set has been released and its lifecycle state is set to a level that your organization views as ready for use at the design level, the preferences can be reused across installations of the software.

 PCB Design Rules Reference